atomisthq/docs/docs/user/index.md

 	}
 </script>

 This is a step by step guide to setting up Atomist's built-in automations to see and control your development flow from [Slack][slack].
-To write your own automations, see [Quick Start] or the full [Developer Guide]
+To write your own automations, see the full [Developer Guide][dev].

 [slack]: https://slack.com/ (Slack)
+[dev]: ../developer/index.md (Atomist Developer Guide)

 ## Slack